hyperboria/docs/install/fedora.md

 sudo systemctl restart cjdns
 ```

+For rhel6, use ```restart cjdns``` instead of systemctl.

 If you are on a laptop, you may find that after waking up from suspend or hibernate, cjdroute takes a minute or two to make coffee and figure out what just happened.
 To speed this up, just restart cjdroute.
 To always restart cjdroute upon awakening, enable the cjdns-resume service:

 ```bash
 sudo systemctl enable cjdns-resume
 ```

+For rhel6, ... wait, why would you run rhel6 on a laptop?

 Security
 --------